 Overview of MainView Middleware Monitor

-This topic provides an overview of MainView Middleware Monitor (MVMM ), its components, and who uses it.
-The topic includes the following sections:
+This topic provides an overview of MainView Middleware Monitor (MVMM ), its components, and its uses.
+This topic includes the following sections:

 How do I use MVMM ?